A simple red cartoon-style telephone handset icon, isolated on a white background.

 Spam traps are dangerous for email marketers because they can negatively impact email deliverability and sender reputation.

-When an email marketer sends emails to a spam trap, it signals to email providers and anti-spam organizations that the sender may be engaging in spamming practices, such as purchasing or scraping email lists, or not properly maintaining their email lists.
-This can result in the sender’s emails being blocked or sent to the spam folder, which can significantly reduce email deliverability.
+• When an email marketer sends emails to a spam trap, it signals to email providers and anti-spam organizations that the sender may be engaging in spamming practices, such as purchasing or scraping email lists, or not properly maintaining their email lists.

 How to find spam trap email addresses?

-It is difficult to find spam trap email addresses as they are typically kept confidential by email providers and anti-spam organizations.
-However, there are some strategies that email marketers can use to reduce the likelihood of sending emails to spam traps:
+It can be difficult to find spam trap email addresses as they are typically kept confidential by email providers and anti-spam organizations.
+However, here are some strategies that email senders can use to reduce the likelihood of sending emails to spam traps:

 2. Regularly clean your email list